ekincixyz/farconnect.github.io/expenses/istanbul.md

 - Expenses: $4500 USD
 - Estimated current budget: $2500
 - Missing budget: $2000
+- The current most suitable venue is $2.5k for the rental of the venue alone, I am looking for a bar or other alternative that is cheaper or could host us ideally for free

 ## Expenses
 - Reserving for 150 pax 49.000 TL